 For acceptance into the Nursing Program a candidate must:

-- Possess a high school diploma or General Equivalency Diploma (GED), - 2.
-Have completed high school algebra, biology and chemistry with a minimum grade of "C" or college equivalent, and - Complete the general education requirements with a minimum grade of "C" and a cumulative college G.P.A. of 2.7 or better
+- 1. Possess a high school diploma or General Equivalency Diploma (GED), - 2.
+Complete the general education requirements with a minimum grade of "C" and a cumulative college G.P.A. of 2.7 or better

 OR